 Within our school children are encouraged to use their Building Learning Power (BLP) capacities which leads to making their own choices, knowing that they are in a safe and supportive environment to enable them to do this.

 Through our curriculum delivery, lesson design and Social, Moral, Spiritual and Cultural (SMSC) sessions, we discuss different choices that the children can make and encourage them to make the right choices.

 We always encourage pupils to reflect on their choices and the effect that it has on both their peers and adults.
 They are given opportunities to resolve conflicts effectively and fairly.

 Through E-safety we teach the importance of staying safe and acting responsibly online.

 Throughout our RE lessons children are taught that every person is unique and created in the image of God.

-Our whole school ethos is built around our mission of: ‘To grow, love and learn following Jesus’ and vision of ‘striving for excellence’.
+Our whole school ethos is built around our mission of: ‘To grow, love and learn following Jesus’ and vision of ‘excellence in all we do’.

 With this comes a high expectation for mutual respect and we believe that respect for others is a vital component of moral development.
 We believe that everyone is unique; everyone is valued and has a contribution to make to the school and the wider community.
 We encourage open discussions through all lessons.